quangnd/marktrapp.com/jekyll/blog/_posts/2009-01-20-my-perfect-friendfeed-meme-less.md

 date: 2009-01-20T15:10:51-08:00
 excerpt: FriendFeed should not be work to use constructively.
 Better filtering tools, and more predictive tools, would elevate FriendFeed beyond the goof-off place it is today.

-categories: [commentary]
-tags: [All Your Base, Chuck Norris, FriendFeed, lolcats, meme, rickroll]
+tags: [All Your Base, Chuck Norris, FriendFeed, lolcats, meme, rickroll, commentary]

 license: none